Has Biden Declared War against Russia?

 This film shows how women behave differently.

-Now, with the studies on psychology and physiology of the female sexuality, comes another revelation.
+Now, with the studies on the psychology and physiology of female sexuality, comes another revelation.
 Of the Infidelity Gene.
-This special gene has been found to be common amongst those who have reported infidelity to their partners.
+This special gene has been found to be common among those who have reported infidelity to their partners.

 Apparently, women can blame it on their heritage, if not upbringing for their indiscretions after all.

-Sharon O’Hara writes in Psychcentral on the women addicts:
+Sharon O’Hara writes in Psychcentral on women addicts:

 Women sex addicts, on the other hand, tend to use sex for power, control, and attention.
 They also might consider watching adults get friendly to work towards satisfying their thirst for sex.
 They score high on measures of fantasy sex, seductive role sex, trading sex, and pain exchange.

-The urge to control and get attention are very common amongst those who have suffered child-hood abuse.
+The urge to control and get attention is very common among those who have suffered childhood abuse.
 That is why it can play into heightened sexual behavior in some cases for women.
 It all impacts different people – both men and women – differently.

 Addiction is an addiction is an addiction